idanko/emacs.d/README.md

 My personal settings I daily use.

-Emacs is a highly extensible editor, and it might either help you solve problems in the fast, agile way or waste your time by hacking elisp code all night long.
-I found sticking to the bare minimal vanilla configuration and rely on the rich built-in system with a few external plugins (without tweaking anything too much) is the way of using Emacs correctly.
+Emacs is a highly extensible editor, and it might either help you solve problems in a gentle and agile way or waste your time by hacking elisp code all night long with a barely tangible profit.
+I found sticking to the bare minimal configuration and rely on the rich built-in system with a few external plugins is the way of using Emacs correctly.

 ## Configuration
 - `straight.el` : package manager: easy download, change and contribute to an interesting plugin;